Pineapple Juice — Nutrients, Health Benefits, And Shopping Tips

 How to store pineapple juice

-Pineapple juice should be stored in the refrigerator after opening, kept in its original container.
-Refrigeration keeps it fresh and flavorful for up to a week.
+Pineapple juice should be refrigerated after opening, remaining in its original container.
+Keeping it chilled helps preserve its freshness and flavor for about 7-10 days.

-Air exposure can cause pineapple juice to spoil.
-Avoid leaving it uncovered, and always reseal the container tightly.
-Proper storage maintains its taste and nutritional value, ensuring it stays delicious and safe to drink.
+Exposure to air can lead to spoilage of pineapple juice.
+Make sure to cover it properly and always secure the container tightly.
+Proper storage is essential for maintaining its taste and nutritional benefits, ensuring it remains enjoyable and safe to consume.

 How long does it last?